rcfgroup/labpipe-server-public/README.md

 java -jar labpipe-server-all.jar config db --host=yourhost --port=12345
 ```

-If you want to enable email notifications on the server, you will need to set mail server parameters, details can be found [here](https://docs.labpipe.org/server-stable/configuration-file).
+If you want to enable email notifications on the server, you will need to set mail server parameters, details can be found [here](https://docs.labpipe.org/server/configuration-file).

-You will need to populate your database with required collections so that your server can provide results through its APIs, details can be found [here](https://docs.labpipe.org/server-stable/database).
+You will need to populate your database with required collections so that your server can provide results through its APIs, details can be found [here](https://docs.labpipe.org/server/database).

 ## License
-This project is open source under Non-Profit Open Software License 3.0 (NPOSL-3.0).
+This project is open source under GNU General Public License v3.0 (GPL-3.0).